 Bold new direction or back to the roots?

 Sega has undergone something of a transformation as a gaming company over the past decade.
 2002 saw the company abandon the hardware manufacturing business when it discontinued production of the critically acclaimed but commercially unsuccessful Dreamcast console.
 Since then it has concentrated on producing software for its former rivals' Nintendo and Sony consoles, as well as the Xbox and PC platforms more recently.
 So to most casual observers it may appear to be an odd move from a company many think of as family-oriented and largely uncontroversial.
 That is unless you know a little more about Sega's history.

 Sega began life as a Hawaiian company called Standard Games (later becoming known as Service Games) that manufactured coin operated machines for the entertainment of American service personnel.
-These games included classic styled coin-op slot machines like the one seen on this page.
+These games included classic styled coin-op slot machines.
 It later merged with Japan-based Rosen Enterprises to form Sega Enterprises and continued to produce gambling machines.
 In fact here is an article from December 1992 warning casino patrons to be wary of non-random Sega-programmed video blackjack machines which were set to fixed payout rates.
 Needless to say we hope this mistake is not repeated in its modern incarnation!
-All in all, although unexpected, perhaps Sega’s move is not such a surprise after all.
+All in all, although unexpected, perhaps Sega's move is not such a surprise after all.

 Ed's note: We were contacted by Sega shortly before publishing this article, all but confirming our analysis.
 Expect Sega's online casino and poker room to go live in October.